Mare Australe quadrangle: Notable features

-Freezing of atmosphere

-Research based on slight changes in the orbits of spacecraft around Mars over 16 years found that when one hemisphere experiences winter, approximately 3 trillion to 4 trillion tons of carbon dioxide freezes out of the atmosphere onto the northern and southern polar caps.
-This represents 12 to 16 percent of the mass of the entire Martian atmosphere.
-These observation support predictions from the Mars Global Reference Atmospheric Model—2010.

-Lake of liquid water
+Liquid water

 Scientists reported in July 2018, the discovery of a lake of liquid water under the southern ice cap.
 The measurements were gathered with the Mars Advanced Radar for Subsurface and Ionosphere Sounding (MARSIS) on board the European Space Agency's orbiting Mars Express spacecraft.
 Radar reflections showed a bright spot in the ice layers that analysis later showed that it had to be a lake of liquid water.
 It is believed that the water remains liquid, even at the temperature of -68 degrees Celsius because there is likely much dissolved salt that lowers the freezing point.
 The lake is about 20 kilometers across and at least 10 centimeters deep It could contain 10 billion liters of liquid water.
 There could very well be many small bodies of water under the ice cap; however, they are difficult to detect with MARSIS.
 Also, the raw date coverage needed for these detections is limited—only a few percent of the area has a full set of data.

-Spiders

-During the winter, much frost accumulates.
-It freezes out directly onto the surface of the permanent polar cap, which is made of water ice covered with layers of dust and sand.
-The deposit begins as a layer of dusty CO_{2} frost.
-Over the winter, it recrystallizes and becomes denser.
-The dust and sand particles caught in the frost slowly sink.
-By the time temperatures rise in the spring, the frost layer has become a slab of semi-transparent ice about 3 feet thick, lying on a substrate of dark sand and dust.
-This dark material absorbs light and causes the ice to sublimate (turn directly into a gas) below the surface.
-Eventually much gas accumulates and becomes pressurized.
-When it finds a weak spot, the gas escapes and blows out the dust.
-Speeds can reach 100 miles per hour.
-Dark channels can sometimes be seen; they are called "spiders".
-The surface appears covered with dark spots when this process is occurring.
-The official name for spiders is "araneiforms".
-These features can be seen in some of the pictures below.

-Star burst Channels caused by escaping gas, as seen by HiRISE.
-Star burst channels, also called spiders, may be about 500 meters in diameter and 1 meter deep.